ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 trusted -- as indicated in an SSL/TLS error in the web browser (for example, `NET::ERR_CERT_AUTHORITY_INVALID` in Google Chrome).

-We recommend that you replace the self-signed server certificate with your own server certificate that is signed by a trusted certificate authority.
+We recommend you replace the self-signed server certificate with your own server certificate signed by a trusted certificate authority.

 Usually, the server certificate replacement can be handled via **Settings --> System --> IPF Certificates** and consists of the following steps: